The Rocky Horror Show: 2010s to present

-In February 2023, the tour began at the Theatre Royal in Sydney starring Jason Donovan as Frank N Furter and Myf Warhurst as The Narrator.
-Throughout the tour, the role of Frank N Furter was alternated with West-End performer David Bedella and the narrator with Nicholas Hammond.
-Additional cast members include Stellar Perry as Magenta/Usherette, Henry Rollo as Riff Raff, Ethan Jones as Brad, Deirdre Khoo as Janet, Loredo Malcolm as Rocky, Darcey Eagle as Columbia and Eliis Dolan as Eddie/Dr Scott.

-On April 19, the show's creator Richard O'Brien joined the production for its 50th-anniversary opening night gala at the Adelaide Festival Theatre, sharing the role of Narrator with Myf Warhurst.
+The 50th anniversary Australian tour began in February 2023 at the Theatre Royal, Sydney, starring Jason Donovan as Frank and Myf Warhurst as The Narrator.
+They alternated with David Bedella as Frank Nicholas Hammond as The Narrator. other cast members were Stellar Perry as Magenta/Usherette, Henry Rollo as Riff Raff, Ethan Jones as Brad, Deirdre Khoo as Janet, Loredo Malcolm as Rocky, Darcey Eagle as Columbia and Eliis Dolan as Eddie/Dr Scott.
+On April 19, O'Brien attended the production's 50th-anniversary opening night gala at the Adelaide Festival Centre, sharing the role of Narrator with Warhurst.